sanity-io/sanity/CONTRIBUTING.md

 - Rebase your feature branch regularly against `next`.
 Make sure its even with `next` before merging
 - Once it's done, open a pull request targeting `next`
 - After at least two reviewers has approved the pull request, you can merge it into `next` when you feel ready (if you're on the Sanity team, obviously)
-- Everything except minor _trivial_ changes should go through pull-requests.
-If you're unsure whether it's a trivial change or not, submit a pull request just to be sure
 - Pull requests should be as ready as possible for merge.
 Unless stated otherwise, it should be safe to assume that:

   - The changes/feature are reviewed and tested by you